AbhishekGhosh/WROOM-ESP32-IBM-Watson-IoT-Example/README.md

 Below image is of PulseSensor/pulse-graphing.ino in action, it is graphing on IBM IoT platform dashboard widget :

 ![ESP32 IBM Watson IoT Pulse Sensor](https://thecustomizewindows.com/wp-content/uploads/2019/04/ESP32-Arduino-IBM-Watson-IoT-Pulse-Sensor-Amped.png)

+## This is an Free and Open Source Project by Abhishek Ghosh